Creole cream cheese

-Creole cream cheese is a form of farmer cheese that is traditional in the New Orleans area.
+Creole cream cheese is a form of farmer cheese that is traditional in the New Orleans area of Louisiana in the United States.
 It is made from skim milk, buttermilk and rennet, has a mild, slightly tart, slightly sweet taste, and is frequently mixed with cream, sugar and fruit and served as a dessert.
 It is often used to make Creole cream cheese ice cream.

 In homes it was traditionally eaten for breakfast and served with cream, fruit, or sugar; it can also be served on toast with butter, salt and pepper.